polterguy/polterguy.github.io/documentation/magic.lambda.scheduler/index.md

 You can also provide a double asterix (\*\*) for the weekdays pattern, implying _"all days of the week"_.
 Notice how weekdays are case-insensitive as illustrated above.

-### Creating your own repetition pattern
+### Creating your own task repetition pattern

-In addition to the above 3 types of repetition patterns, you can also create your own repetition pattern type, by implementing the `IRepetitionPattern` interface on one of your own types, and registering your type create function by using the `PatternFactory.AddExtensionPattern` method.
+In addition to the internally provided repetition patternsfor tasks, you can also create your own repetition pattern type, by implementing the `IRepetitionPattern` interface on one of your own types, and registering your type create function by using the `PatternFactory.AddExtensionPattern` method.
 If you do, you'll have to reference your repetition pattern type using _"ext:"_, combined with its resolver key.
 Implying if you register your `IRepetitionPattern` type such